Independent Publishers Group

 Independent Publishers Group (IPG) is a worldwide distributor for independent general, academic, and professional publishers, founded in 1971 to exclusively market titles from independent client publishers to the international book trade.
+IPG is based in Chicago, Illinois.

 As per other book wholesalers and distributors, IPG combines its client publishers’ books into a single list, comparable to the larger publishing houses.
 IPG’s distribution services to publishers include warehousing, bill collecting, and sales to the book trade.
 IPG currently represents about 1,000 publishers.
-They are based in Chicago, Illinois.
-IPG distributes publishers based in Australia, the United Kingdom, Canada, France, Ireland, Switzerland, New Zealand, Israel, and others.